A Complete Overview of Industrial Furnace Burners

 Flat flame burners generate a flat and even flame, ideal for processes that need controlled temperatures and uniform heat distribution, where components must not directly contact the flame.
 The combustion air is released from the burner nozzle in a swirling motion at high speed to create a flame that opens up and forms close to the wall.
 Additionally, the output of the burner’s refractory block is shaped like a parabolic indentation, which aids in flame shaping.
 These burners are primarily used in the aluminum, glass, and ceramics industries.

-Flat Flame Burner | raadman
+Flat Flame Burner | Raadman

 Flameless Burners